Language Select : English Espanol Polski -Sign up for Email Updates

 Global Finishing Solutions has the longest history of any other manufacturer of spray booth environments, dating back to 1888, as the result of the evolution of spray booths and the advancement of the most successful manufacturers in the industry.
 Recognizable brand names such as DeVilbiss, Team Blowtherm, JBI and Binks are all a part of the creation of the company known today as GFS.

-In 1975, Jerry Bowe started "JBI" (short for Jerry Bowe, Inc.) in Osseo, Wisconsin.
+After 10 years of national sales experience in the spray booth industry, Jerry Bowe started JBI (Jerry Bowe, Inc.) in Osseo, Wisconsin.
 The company began producing spray booths and related finishing products for the automotive, industrial, and aerospace industries.

 JBI saw great success in its early years and quickly outgrew its original headquarters.
 The company broke ground on a new manufacturing and office facility at 12731 Norway Road, in Osseo, Wisconsin, which is now GFS’ current headquarters location.

 JBI had their official ribbon cutting of the new facility in 1990, back in the days when the facility was owned and operated under the name “JBI Booths.”
 This facility, built just off of I-94 in Osseo, WI, was one of the most modern and efficient spray booth manufacturing plants of its time.

 In just a few short years, a major expansion began at JBI Booths.
 The facility’s new “Building 2” added a 48,000-square foot manufacturing shop to accommodate rapidly increasing production requirements as well as 10,000-square feet of additional office space.
 The project was completed in 1998.